bursonic/driveMalta/Cars/Dual carriageway rules.md

 ###4398 - CARS9.11

-You are driving on a multi-lanecarriageway.
+You are driving on a multi-lane carriageway.
 By mistake, you go past the exit that you wanted to take.
 You should:

-1. Make a U-turn at the next gap in the central reservation
+1. Make a u-turn at the next gap in the central reservation
 2. **Carry on to the next exit**
 3. Carefully reverse in the left-hand lane
 4. Carefully reverse on the hard shoulder